grayorc/news-screper/README.md

 > [!caution]
 > The Khabaronline website used as an example in this project has provided its consent for this use.

-> **Caution:**
-> The Khabaronline website used as an example in this project has provided its consent for this use.

 Feel free to let me know if you need any more adjustments!

 This project is licensed under the MIT License.